Co-princes of Andorra: Contemporary political role

 The Constitution of Andorra carefully defines the exact role and prerogatives of the co-princes of Andorra today.
-The constitution establishes Andorra as a "parliamentary coprincipality", providing for the Bishop of Urgell and the president of France to serve together as joint heads of state.
-The constitution distinguishes between which powers they may exercise on their own (Article 46), and which require the countersignature of the head of the Andorran government, or the approval of the "Síndic General", the Andorran legislature (Article 45).
+The constitution establishes Andorra as a "parliamentary coprincipality", providing for the bishop of Urgell and the president of France to serve together as joint heads of state.
+The constitution distinguishes between which powers they may exercise on their own (Article 46), and which require the countersignature of the head of the Andorran government, or the approval of the "Síndic General", the presiding officer of the Andorran legislature (Article 45).

 Powers the co-princes may exercise on their own include: